 I came from a very poor farming family but was very lucky to attend school until the age of 12.
-At 12, I worked in the rice fields, 13 I worked in a sweat factory in Bangkok making shirts, 14 I was driving a pick up truck seven days a week 14 hours a day selling vegetables which I did until my early 20s.
+At 12, I worked in the rice fields, at 13 I worked in a sweat factory in Bangkok making shirts, at 14 I was driving a pick-up truck seven days a week, 14 hours a day selling vegetables which I did until my early 20s.

 While working in Bangkok, I went for a walk but I didn't get far.
 I came across an old art studio with an old man painting and I watched him for ages.
 He invited me in, showed me what he was doing and showed me around his studio.
 I knew I wanted to be like that old man and paint.
 I loved that old studio, I loved the chaos and the smell of paint.
 It was fascinating and I was truly hooked.
 I didn't know how I was going to do it but I knew one day I was going to be an artist.
 I remember thinking it would be easier to walk on the moon than become an artist.